ecemgo/mini-samples-great-tricks/README.md

 <br>

-#### Note: These projects can be accessed without charge but they are not meant for unlimited use.
+#### Note: These projects can be accessible but they are not meant for unlimited use.
 Please, do not use them in profit-making platforms and projects without permission.

 ### Slider